Grill, Interrupted

 "Grill, Interrupted" is the nineteenth episode of the sixth season of the American sitcom Modern Family, and the series' 139th episode overall.
 It originally aired on April 1, 2015.
 The episode was written by Paul Corrigan & Brad Walsh & Jeffrey Richman, and directed by James Bagdonas.

-In the episode, Alex gets accepted at Caltech but is acting weird, making Claire believe that she hasn't praised her enough.
-The family gathers at Jay's for his birthday, where Phil tries desperately to impress Jay with his gift.
-Gloria tries to give Manny and Luke a lesson for sneaking booze.
-Mitchell and Claire decide to give Jay back the money he loaned them a long time ago to help them with their houses, without telling Phil nor Cameron.
-Andy wants to talk to Haley about his feelings but her coming at Jay's with her new boyfriend makes things a little difficult for him.
+In the episode, Alex gets accepted at Caltech, but is acting weird, but her inexplicable behavior leads Claire to believe that she has not praised her enough.
+The family gathers at Jay’s for his birthday, where Phil tries desperately to impress Jay with a gift of a new grill.
+Gloria tries to give Manny and Luke a lesson for secretly drinking alcohol.
+Mitchell and Claire decide to give Jay back the money that he loaned them years prior to help them pay for their houses, without telling Phil nor Cameron.
+Andy wants to talk to Haley about his feelings, but her presence at Jay and Gloria's, and that of her new boyfriend, Will, makes this difficult.

-"Grill, Interrupted" received positive reviews from the critics.

 Plot

-Gathering at Jay's (Ed O'Neill) house for his birthday, Claire (Julie Bowen) and Mitchell (Jesse Tyler Ferguson) decide to pay their father back the money he loaned them for the down payment on their respective houses.
-Mitchell intends on using the money that Cameron (Eric Stonestreet) has received from a recently deceased distant relative, and Phil (Ty Burrell) starts to believe the money problems are what have caused the slight rift between himself and Jay.
-After Phil's present (a new, state-of-the-art barbecue grill) backfires, he, Claire, Mitchell and Cameron all begin arguing in the driveway about the various monetary issues that have surfaced that day.
+The family gathers at Jay (Ed O'Neill) and Gloria's (Sofia Vergara) house for Jay's birthday.
+Claire (Julie Bowen) and Mitchell (Jesse Tyler Ferguson) decide to pay their father back the money he loaned them years earlier for the down payment on their respective houses.
+Mitchell intends to use the money that Cameron (Eric Stonestreet) has received from a recently deceased distant relative, and Phil (Ty Burrell) comes to believe the money problems are what have caused the rift between himself and Jay.
+Phil gifts Jay with a new, state-of-the-art barbecue grill, but after this fails to impress Jay, Phil, Claire, Mitchell, and Cameron begin arguing in about the various monetary issues that have surfaced that day.

-Luke (Nolan Gould) and Manny (Rico Rodriguez) come up with a plan to steal and drink a bottle of Gloria's (Sofia Vergara) tequila.
-Before they can take it, she swaps it out with water so she can teach them a lesson, leaving Luke and Manny suffering a placebo intoxication.
-When they are "drunk" enough, Gloria makes them believe that the bottle of tequila had a deadly worm inside it that probably got drunk by them.
-The only way to kill the worm once you had drunk it, is by taking an ice cold bath, something that Luke and Manny rush to do.
-Gloria appears and takes a photo of the boys being in the tub together, threatening them to post it online if they attempt to steal from her or get drunk underage again.
+Luke (Nolan Gould) and Manny (Rico Rodriguez) come up with a plan to steal and drink a bottle of Gloria's tequila.
+Before they can take it, she swaps it out with water in order to them a lesson, leaving Luke and Manny suffering a placebo intoxication, after which she leads them to believe that the bottle of tequila had a deadly worm in it that they likely consumed.
+When Will says that the only way to kill the worm after it is consumed is by taking an ice bath, Luke and Manny share one.
+Gloria takes a photo of the boys in the bathtub together, threatening them to post it online if she ever catches them drinking again.